Stuart W. Jamieson: Heart-lung surgery

 By 1989, he had performed around 500 heart transplants and more than 50 heart-lung transplants.
 However, due to the shortage of donor supplies, an attempt was made to reduce heart-lung transplants.
 The heart was increasingly repaired where possible and pulmonary thromboendarterectomy (PTE) performed for Chronic thromboembolic pulmonary hypertension (CTEPH).

 PTE is an operation that removes organized clotted blood (thrombus) from the pulmonary arteries of people with chronic thromboembolic pulmonary hypertension (CTEPH).
 Many physicians have been unaware of the existence of CTEPH and as a consequence it has been underdiagnosed.
 Jamieson was the first to report that CTEPH can be corrected with PTE.

 Jamieson's 2003 publication, describing the first 1,500 cases of PTE, confirmed the benefits of surgery and dismissed the myth that poor right ventricular function disqualified a patient as fit for surgery.
 He argued that whatever the degree of right ventricular failure, PTA improved patients lives.
 While medical management may provide some temporary relief of symptoms, PTE is considered curative for CTEPH.

 By 2011 there were approximately 30 centers worldwide that offered pulmonary endarterectomy and half of the 4,000 procedures performed were being done by Jamieson's programme directorship at University of California, San Diego (UCSD).

 Jamieson pioneered the procedure of pulmonary thromboendarterectomy (PTE).
 During his four decades at UCSD, he made modifications to the procedure of PTE, adapted surgical instruments and proposed a classification of CTEPH.

 Karen (orangutan)

-In 1994, Jamieson led the team that performed the first open heart surgery on an orangutan, Karen, at San Diego Zoo.
+In 1994, Jamieson led the team that performed the first open heart surgery on an orangutan, Karen, at the San Diego Zoo.
 He repaired her penny-size hole in the heart when she was two years old.
 She recovered and made headlines.